justonia/UnityFSMCodeGenerator/README.md

 There is a `FsmViewer` component you can add to a GameObject that will automatically discover and show information for any FSMs on that GameObject.
 All you need to do is have your MonoBehaviour inherit `IHaveBaseFsms` and FsmViewer will take care of the rest.
 For an FSM to be found it must also have been generated with 'Enable Introspection Support' in the PlayMakerCodeGenerator compiler options.

-If you have PlayMaker installed, FsmViewer will even locate the original prefab the generated FSM was made from and let you use the PlayMaker UI to visually view the state of the FSM and even have PlayMaker breakpoints set breakpoints in the native FSM!
+If you have PlayMaker installed, FsmViewer will even locate the original prefab the generated FSM was made from and let you use the PlayMaker UI to visually view the state of the FSM.
+You can even use the PlayMaker GUI to set breakpoints in the native FSM!

 ![PlayMaker graph view](Docs/fsmviewer_1_v01.PNG)